-A key interregional instrument in EU-Africa relations is the Cotonou Partnership Agreement (CPA 2000) between the EU and the African, Caribbean and Pacific Group of states (ACP group), which was concluded for a 20-year period in 2000 and entered into force in 2003.
-It has been revised once, in 2005, with revisions entering into force on July 1 2008.
+A key interregional instrument in EU-Africa relations is the Cotonou Partnership Agreement (CPA 2000) between the EU and the African, Caribbean and Pacific Group of states (ACP group), which was concluded for a 20-year period in 2000 and entered into force in 2003, and revised 2005 and 2010.
 The CPA replaced earlier cooperation structures under the Yaoundé and Lomé Conventions.
 The historical focus in the EU-Africa partnership has been on a special aid-trading relationship with former colonies.
 Even if earlier interregional accords were officially designed to promote development, the results were not convincing.
-The new Cotonou Agreement has three pillars: development cooperation, economic and trade cooperation, and the political dimension.
+The new Cotonou Agreement has three pillars: (1) development cooperation, (2) economic and trade cooperation, and (3) the political dimension.
 The CPA differs from earlier cooperation frameworks at least in terms of the following (Brolin 2007):

-- More emphasis on political dialogue, including on matters such as conflict and peace building, human rights, good governance and the rule of law; - A more participatory approach, looking to include civil society and private sector actors in dialogue and implementation to a larger extent; - A strengthened focus on poverty reduction;

-- A new framework for economic trade cooperation, through the regional negotiation of Partnership Agreements, with increasing emphasis on reciprocity and the full integration of ACP countries into the world economy in conformity with WTO provisions;
+- More emphasis on political dialogue, including on matters such as conflict and peace building, human rights, good governance and the rule of law; - A more participatory approach, looking to include civil society and private sector actors in dialogue and implementation to a larger extent; - A strengthened focus on poverty reduction; - A new framework for economic trade cooperation, through the regional negotiation of Partnership Agreements, with increasing emphasis on reciprocity and the full integration of ACP countries into the world economy in conformity with WTO provisions; - A reform of financial cooperation, decentralising parts of the administrative and financial responsibilities towards the receiving countries, and introducing performance-based criteria into development cooperation.